junibrosas/nexpress-social/README.md

 ## Tools
 - Next.js - Server-side rendering in React
-- Lerna - monolithic project structure no more
+- Lerna - managing multiple packages; good for monolithic apps

 ## How to run this code
 1. Make sure MongoDB is running on your system.